Acadia in Winter: Reasons to Visit, Things to Do, & Tips

 Glamping and Camping Near Acadia (Winter Options)

 There are four campgrounds inside of Acadia that you can stay at but you are unable to book online.
-They are Schoodic Woods Campground, Seawall Campground, Blackwoods Campground, Duck Harbor Campground.
+They are Schoodic Woods Campground, Seawall Campground, Blackwoods Campground (*currently closed in winter), Duck Harbor Campground.
 To see more, click here.

 If you’re wanting to pre-book your camping trip to Acadia in winter, these campgrounds remain open and are close to the park.